 The flip side of those real-time interactions is that you're really only as good as your last tweet, and you have to keep "feeding" Twitter.
 If you're going to do Twitter well, you need to be prepared to tweet with some frequency.
 That works well for some types of craft businesses, and not so well for others.

-Pinterest was designed to send people to other sites, so it can be an excellent vehicle for getting more traffic to your own site or a third party site like an Etsy store.
+Pinterest was designed to send people to other sites.
+In many ways, it's more of a search engine than a social site.
+It can be an excellent vehicle for getting more traffic to your own site or to an Etsy shop.

-I pin a combination of my own pages and other people's images from sites that are related but don't compete with my own site.
-When I pin my own images, I see a huge increase in traffic to my site; in fact, Pinterest is one of the biggest referrers of traffic to my site.
+I pin a combination of my own pages and other people's images that are related but don't compete with my own site.
+When I pin my own images, I see a huge increase in traffic to my site; in fact, Pinterest is the second biggest source of traffic to my site.

-Obviously, Pinterest is excellent for anyone who has great images to share, and as craft business owners, you can send followers directly to the sales page for each of your items that is pinned.
+Obviously, Pinterest is excellent for anyone who has great images to share, and as craft business owners, you can send followers directly to the sales page for each of your pinned items.

 One thing I love about Pinterest is the long life for pins.
 Unlike other social sites in which your posts have a limited shelf life, a Pinterest pin can send traffic to your site or online store for months after it was pinned.